 In this area of the yard, the homeowner was aiming for a gold-blue landscape color scheme.
 The ceramic planter shown in the photo helped with the blue component.
 The gold plant installed in the planter is creeping jenny.Continue to 13 of 14 below.

 A mailbox tends to stick out like a sore thumb.
 So if your mailbox is going to usurp the role of a focal point, you might as well treat it as one.
 With its colorful harvest scene, this mailbox is an attractive element at the head of the driveway.Continue to 14 of 14 below.

 14 of 14

 We move on now to the landscape design concept known as "line."

 Think of straight lines as "no-nonsense" elements in your landscaping.
 Compared to curved lines, straight lines direct eye movement more quickly and more forcefully to a point in the landscape to which you wish to draw attention.
 Curved lines are more relaxed and relaxing, and they are especially appropriate where a more naturalistic feel is desired (nature abhors a straight line).

 In addition to "getting to the... point" and being more forceful, straight lines can also accentuate the length of an area.
-This could be a useful trick to know -- for retail businesses, for instance.
-An example is provided by the photo above.
+This could be a useful trick to know—for retail businesses, for instance.
+An example is provided in the photo above.
 To the viewer's eye, the straight line of the tulip bulb plant border between the road and this business stretches off quite impressively into the distance, suggesting a large, thriving establishment to passersby.
 The fact that the tulips are red (a "warm" color) makes this border even more effective as an attention grabber.